What is AIR?

 You do not need to have an existing website in order to enter.
 Your team can build the website from scratch!

 Though you will technically be the 'client' in the competition (meaning the developers will be working on a site for your organization), we encourage at least one member of your organization to serve as part of the team.

-Skilled in web production: Designers, developers, QA testers, we're looking at you!
+Skilled in web production: Designers, developers, and Q&A testers, we're looking at you!

-AIR enhances people accessible design skills and then puts them to work creating professionally designed, accessible websites for non-profits around the world.
+AIR enhances people's accessible design skills and then puts them to work creating professionally designed, accessible websites for non-profits around the world.

 Where else can you learn advanced skills, participate in creative challenges, and make the world a better place all at the same time

 Teams will comprise 4-6 members.
 You can enter as an individual, grab a few friends or colleagues and enter as a group, or have your workplace put together a company team.